mmcmaster-au/avswitch/README.md

 [Analog Devices AN-944 "Signal Bandwidth vs. Resolution for Analog Video"](https://www.analog.com/media/en/technical-documentation/application-notes/7378546an_944.pdf) specifies 37.13MHz bandwidth is needed for 1080i.

-Multiplexer IC bandwidth is often specified at a -3dB level, so looking for at a device that supports at least 50Mhz will be required for a good picture.
+Multiplexer IC bandwidth is often specified at a -3dB level, so a device that supports at least 50Mhz will be required for a good picture.

 A search for applicable parts comes up with 2 categories:
 - Cheap ICs with a high _Ron_ impedence